ENTERPRISE AI TRAINING

 For engineers who own or shape SDLC

 A one-day workshop on closing the gap.
 Not autocomplete.
 Not vibes.
 The actual agentic SDLC workflow — plan mode, subagents, hooks, verification loops — that lets a small team ship like a bigger one, without giving up quality.
 Pick your stack: Claude Code or Antigravity.
+You'll walk out with a quantified Impact score on PR throughput, cycle time, and MTTR — and a Risk score with verification subagents running on every commit.

 The same ticket.
 Two workflows.